Santos Laguna: Songs

 In 1991, when the club was in danger of relegation to the second division, Santos adopted their first team song: "Es hora de ganar", by Ricardo Serna.
 In April 1994, Serna wrote "Santos Campeon".
 Two years later, Chilean composer Martin Ibarreche Wilt Labarca was commissioned to write "Verdiblanco el corazon".
 In 1997 Serna wrote "Hymn to the Fans", and in May 2001 the club introduced "Venceremos".
 Yahir of La Academia sang a song celebrating the club's 25th anniversary.

 Partnerships

 On December 9, 2010, Santos formed a partnership with Scottish champions Celtic.
 Like Celtic, Santos wear a green-and-white hooped kit and the clubs regularly mention each other on Twitter and Facebook.
 On January 10, 2013, Santos formed a partnership with Atlético Nacional.

 Rivalries

-Santos has a regional rivalry with state neighbors Monterrey, with whom they played finals in the First Division of Mexico and two finals in the CONCACAF Champions League.
+Santos has a regional rivalry with state neighbors Monterrey, with whom they played finals in the Primera División de México and two finals in the CONCACAF Champions League.
 To a lesser extent Santos also has a rivalry with Tigres UANL.